Fes City Tour - Cultural Fez Medina tour

-Departure from your Riad/ hotel to explore the medina of Fes with an English speaking City Guide and lose yourself in the atmosphere of a city where muezzins call from the minarets at prayer times.
+Departure for Fes City Tour to explore the old medina with an English speaking City Guide and lose yourself in the atmosphere of a city where muezzins call from the minarets at prayer times.
 There are said to be 9,400 narrow streets that contain mosques, Koranic universities (medersas), fountains, palaces and tanneries.

 Begin your day with a panoramic view of Fes.
 Visit the following historical sites and places.
 The 14th Century Palace Gates of the King: The Royal Palace in Fes is one of the oldest (14th Century) and largest in Morocco.

 Jewish Mellah: The Mellah is a Jewish quarter located in the old cities of Morocco with a walled boundary.
 The Fes Mellah is also walled and it has a fortified gateway.
 These Jewish quarters are located near the royal residencies which enabled its inhabitants to be protected from the wrath of the Muslim populace.
 The Fes Mellah was once solely inhabited by Jews.
 This was the first “mellah” in Morocco and originated in 1438.
 In the early 14th century it was founded by the Merinids, beside Fes.
 In contrast with the young Mellah of Casablanca, the mellah of Fes is over 650 years old.
 This picturesque neighborhood adjoins the royal palace, noted for its recently constructed bright brass doors.
 Jews took shelter in this palace during the 1912 pogrom.